informational alert

 Partners

 Partners help you get your project done.
-They can provide materials and services, help find volunteers, offer special knowledge and advice, and help you reach out to other groups and communities.
+They can provide materials and services, help find volunteers, offer specialized knowledge and advice, and assist you in reaching out to other groups and communities.
 Partners also benefit from being a part of the project.
 They learn about watershed health, develop skills, and create lasting relationships in your community.
 Contact a CWSP Coordinator for partner ideas.